 Since then, Diego has become passionate about the cuisine of his region, using his work in the kitchen to support small-scale producers, and constantly researching the flavors and culinary knowledge of South America.

-Diego is part of the international Slow food movement and actively participates, incorporating the philosophy into his daily work.
+Diego is part of the international Slow Food movement and actively participates, incorporating the philosophy into his daily work.
+He currently resides in Santa Cruz, CA and cooks for private dinners, celebrations and catered events throughout California.

 Sanra Ritten, a San Diego native, completed her degree in Bilingual Environmental Photojournalism from San Francisco State in 2005.
 She met Diego during a year-long Study Abroad program to Buenos Aires.